Ingest data from a container/ADLS into Azure Data Explorer

 .dropcommands.
 Use them carefully.
 Drop commands will only revert the changes that were made by this ingestion flow (new extents and columns).
 Nothing else will be dropped.

-Create continuous ingestion for container
+Create continuous ingestion

-Continuous ingestion enables you to create an event grid that listens for new files in the source container.
+Continuous ingestion enables you to create an Event Grid that listens for new files in the source container.
 Any new file that meets the criteria of the pre-defined parameters (prefix, suffix, and so on) will be automatically ingested into the destination table.

 Select Event Grid in the Continuous ingestion tile to open the Azure portal.
 The data connection page opens with the event grid data connector opened and with source and target parameters already entered (source container, tables, and mappings).